 Date of death: January 5, 1943

-Carver was born into slavery during the American Civil War, lost both his parents as an infant and was raised by his former "owners".
+Carver was born into slavery during the American Civil War, lost both his parents as an infant, and was raised by his former owners.
 At 11, he left the farm to attend a nearby all-Black school.
-Unhappy with the quality of the eduction, Carver spent the next decade moving west, putting himself through school and surviving off of the domestic skills he learned from various foster mothers.
+Unhappy with the quality of the education, Carver spent the next decade moving west, putting himself through school and surviving off of the domestic skills he learned from various foster mothers.

-After enrolling in Simpson College to study music, a Methodist school that admitted all qualified applicants, Carver was encouraged by one of his professors to the Iowa State Agricultural School (now Iowa State University) to study botany.
+After enrolling in Simpson College to study music, a Methodist school that admitted all qualified applicants, Carver was encouraged by one of his professors to apply to the Iowa State Agricultural College (now Iowa State University) to study botany.
 In 1894, Carver became the first African American to earn a Bachelor of Science degree, and two years later he earned his Master's.

-He spent an extended period of his career at the Tuskegee Institute, where he would make the majority of his scientific discoveries.
+He spent an extended period of his career at the Tuskegee Institute, where he ran the agricultural department and where would make the majority of his scientific discoveries.

 Washington Carver almost single-handily built the peanut industry in the United States.
-His research would help the impoverished farming industry of southeastern Alabama by educating them in crop rotation and plant fertilization.
+His research would help the impoverished farmers of southeastern Alabama by educating them in crop rotation and plant fertilization, using a mobile classroom that he designed.
 Washington Carver also discovered the nutritional benefit of sweet potatoes.